-Instead of agreeing to the initial idea of a heart-shaped petal arrangement and handing the fiancé-to-be a huge bundle of balloons on strings, Vaughn suggested repurposing those elements in a more practical way.
+Instead of agreeing to the initial idea of a heart-shaped petal arrangement and handing the fiancée-to-be a huge bundle of balloons on strings, Vaughn suggested repurposing those elements in a more practical way.
 "I was picturing her being knocked down by all these balloons," says the Southern California native who's seen many a windy beach proposal in her day.
 "And will she have to then hold them for the rest of the proposal?
 We didn't want that."
-For their sandy setup, the Yes Girls pitched a white tent and secured the rose petals to winding greenery around the four poles.
+For their sandy setup, The Yes Girls pitched a white tent and secured the rose petals to winding greenery around the four poles.
 Then they reversed the standard of balloons floating in the air by hanging them in clusters from the ceiling.

 To avoid anything feeling overblown, the company kept the proposal grounded with personal touches—including a photo table and two huge balloons, decorated with the calligraphy of the couple's initials, that were anchored with—you guessed it—personalized messages in a bottle.

 Build an Ask That's Meant to Last

 You've probably always considered a proposal a one-and-done kind of deal, right?
-What if there were a way to keep reaping the benefits (beyond those of, you know, the rest of eternity with the love of your life)?
+What if there was a way to keep reaping the benefits (beyond those of, you know, the rest of eternity with the love of your life)?
 "One of my favorite things to do as a company is to make couples some sort of future keepsake," Vaughn says.
 "Whether it’s a wooden sign, mirror, glass piece, wine glasses, wine bottle—anything that’s pretty and tangible that they can keep in their home or later use in their wedding is my goal."
 One of Vaughn's recent success stories featured a couple in Napa.
 "He wanted to propose during a wine tasting, but it was during the holidays so weather can be a little chancy," Vaughn recalls.
 The contingency plan took the couple to a wine cave.
 The YG crew lit two dozen tapestry candles and placed them in clear wine bottles to cover a wooden table in the middle of a long hallway.

 Then they placed a custom wine box—created with the couple's proposal date and last name—off to the table's right side.